-- The Change size button allows to change the size of the text window in Small, Medium, Large or Full. - The Align content button allows to align the text window, inside the Container, on the Left, Center or Right. - The Change field theme button in Default (same default theme settings of the story, see Story Settings), Bright, Dark or Custom (allows to customize background and text colors and enable or disable the shadow)
+- The Change size button allows to change the size of the text window in Small, Medium, Large or Full. - The Align content button align allows to align the text window, inside the Container, on the Left, Center or Right. - The Change field theme button allows to change the text window theme in Default (same default theme settings of the story, see Story Settings), Bright, Dark or Custom (allows to customize background and text colors and enable or disable the shadow)